adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 - The **groups** section defines the mapping between your directory groups and Adobe product configurations and user groups.
-- The **limits** section sets values that limit the number of user accounts that can be removed from the dashboard in a single run, and the minimum number of users that must be in the directory for user-sync to proceed with account removal.
+- The **limits** section sets values that limit the minimum number of users that must be in the directory for user-sync to proceed with account removal.
 These limits prevent accidental removal of a large number of accounts in case of misconfiguration or other errors.